Apple Valley

 Capital Projects

-The rates adopted for 2025-2027 will provide customers with long-term value by investing over $6.6 million in needed capital investments and maintenance of local water infrastructure essential to the reliable production, treatment, and delivery of quality water.
+The rates proposed for 2028-2030 will provide customers in the Apple Valley Service Area with long-term value by investing nearly $13 million in local water infrastructure essential to delivering safe, high-quality, and reliable drinking water.

 For frequently asked questions about the rate-making process, click here.

-Learn about the infrastructure investments in the water system serving your community’s homes and businesses: 2023 GRC Infrastructure Investments - Apple Valley.
+Learn about the infrastructure investments in the water system serving your community’s homes and businesses:

 Current & Upcoming Projects